-We visited YMCA before but never been to the top.
-Thus, after lunch, we returned to the hotel for a short rest, since I wanted to visit the tower during sunset.
+We visited the YMCA before but have never been to the top.
+Thus, after lunch, we returned to the hotel for a short rest since I wanted to visit the tower during sunset.

-Though it was towards the end of January there still was a Christmas tree in front of YMCA.
+Though it was towards the end of January, there still was a Christmas tree in front of the YMCA.
 And this is our selfie:

-In order to visit the tower, you should go inside YMCA and buy tickets at the reception (on the left).
+To visit the tower, you should go inside the YMCA and buy tickets at the reception (on the left).

 YMCA bells on our way:

-The tower is decorated and each corner has a name of an apostle.
+The tower is decorated, and each corner has the name of an apostle.

-When standing on the street you can see that YMCA tower is higher than King David Hotel.
-The question is how much higher and whether you will be able to see the Old City.
+When standing on the street, you can see that the YMCA tower is higher than the King David Hotel.
+The question is how much higher and whether you will see the Old City.
 The answer is not much higher.
-You can see the Old City and Mount Zion, but not too good.
+You can see the Old City and Mount Zion, but not too well.

-And this is a new residential neighborhood behind YMCA.
+And this is a new residential neighborhood behind the YMCA.

-And here is King David Hotel during the blue hour:
+And here is the King David Hotel during the blue hour:

 And this is Mount Zion with the full moon: